Tivali Minsk

-Tivali Minsk is an ice hockey club based in Minsk, Belarus.
+Tivali Minsk also known as Hockey club Dinamo Minsk or HC Dinamo Minsk was an ice hockey club based in Minsk, Belarus.

 History

 Formed in 1946, this Minsk based hockey team went through several identity changes all the while playing amongst several hockey leagues in Europe.
 It went bankrupt in 2001.
 In 2003, the team was brought back under its traditional namesake, Dinamo Minsk.